Myrroddin/betterbags-secrets/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. WoW version (Classic Era, hardcore, Season of..., Wrath, retail)
+1. WoW version (Classic Era, hardcore, Season of..., Wrath, retail):
-2. BetterBags version
+2. BetterBags version:
-3. BetterBags_Secrets version
+3. BetterBags_Secrets version:
+4. Which game locale are you using:
-4. See error
+5. See error code

 **Expected behavior**
 A clear and concise description of what you expected to happen.